-Besides the language that your module was designed (the default language) you may add other languages for which your module is translated and executed.
+Besides the language that your module was designed in (the default language) you may add other languages for which your module is translated and executed.
 Each language is specified by its Locale which is defined by the primary language or the primary language and the region, as some languages vary from region to region.

 You can translate the following elements of your module: